ravnhq/DB-Nerdery-Challenges/README.md

 ```

-(select o.address, count(e.office_id) as count
+(SELECT o.address, COUNT(e.office_id) AS count
-from offices as o
+FROM offices AS o
-inner join employees as e
+INNER JOIN employees AS e
-on o.id=e.office_id
+ON o.id=e.office_id
-group by o.address
+GROUP BY o.address
-order by count desc
+ORDER BY count DESC
-limit 1)
+LIMIT 1)

-union all
+UNION ALL

-(select o.address, count(e.office_id) as count
+(SELECT o.address, COUNT(e.office_id) AS count
-from offices as o
+FROM offices AS o
-inner join employees as e
+INNER JOIN employees AS e
-on o.id=e.office_id
+ON o.id=e.office_id
-group by o.address
+GROUP BY o.address
-order by count
+ORDER BY count
-limit 1) ;
+LIMIT 1) ;

 ```